 Pelotonia leader charts a bold vision

-Doug Ulman, a three-time cancer survivor, was named CEO of Pelotonia in 2014, by then already well-known and respected within the cancer community for his work at Livestrong and the Ulman Foundation.
+Doug Ulman, a three-time cancer survivor, was named Pelotonia CEO in 2014, by then already well-known and respected within the cancer community for his work at Livestrong and the Ulman Foundation.

-Pelotonia has continued to grow under the leadership of Ulman and Joe Apgar, a fellow cancer survivor who was named president in 2021.
-As part of a new, five-year strategic plan, Ulman and Apgar say their goal is to double the annual fundraising total to $50 million by 2026.
+Pelotonia has continued to grow under the leadership of Ulman and Joe Apgar, a fellow cancer survivor who was named CEO in 2024, when Ulman was promoted to vice chair of the board and senior advisor to the CEO.
+Ulman and Apgar say their goal is to double the annual fundraising total to $50 million by 2026.

 Prior to his first Pelotonia ride in 2015, Ulman says, he attended the opening ceremonies, thinking he was emotionally prepared for the ride the next morning.
 “I had talked to the team and to so many Pelotonia riders and to a lot of [team] captains, but it wasn’t until I got on my bike and was surrounded by thousands of people that I truly understood what it was all about.
 There were tears streaming down my face.”